OpenSILEX/docs-community-dev/docs/localInstallation.md

   select postgis_full_version();
   \q
 ```
-If you have error connecting to the user phis (+ FATAL: authentification peer:), see [Errors with postgresql](#Errors-with-postgresql) in the error section.
+If you have an error connecting to the user phis (+ FATAL: authentification peer:), see [Errors with postgresql](#Errors-with-postgresql) in the error section.

 #### Initialising Database
 Importing data with: